mpcen/newworld-coordinate-tracker/README.md

 ## How it works

--   The powershell application takes a screenshot of the characters position and sends the image bitmap back to node via a MemoryStream
--   The node application streams your latitude and longitude via a Server Sent Event (SSE).

-## The flow

 1. Node calls the powershell script to capture either lat/lng.
 2. Powershell takes the request and captures character position and sends the image bitmap back to node in a memory stream.
 3. Node receives the bitmap, runs it through an image filter, then sends the filtered image to Tesseract.